Amarah-boop/P_xuthus/README.md

 Expected Output
 An interactive map where the species name appears in a popup when clicking a marker and a legend that displays the species associated with the blue markers.

 License
 This project is licensed under the MIT License - see the LICENSE file for details.

-Expected Output
-An interactive map where the species name appears in a popup when clicking a marker.
-A legend that displays the species associated with the blue markers.
-License
-This project is licensed under the MIT License - see the LICENSE file for details.